The Palace of Versailles is the World’s largest Royal domain – a space for Royals to stay.

 Palace of Versailles undergoes a period of neglect

-Since King Louis XIV’s son had died of illness, his grandson – Louis XV was announced as the King of France at the tender age of 5.
+After King Louis XIV’s son died of illness, his grandson Louis XV became the King of France at five years of age.

 The court of France decided it was better to move the seat of power to Paris.

-This was a bleak period in the history of Palace of Versailles.
+This period was a bleak phase in the history of the Palace of Versailles.

-It is believed that the during this period, Governor of the estate kept the fountains in working condition by running them once a fortnight.
+During this period, the estate governor kept the fountains in working condition by running them once a fortnight.

 Love for Palace of Versailles returns

-Seven years later – in 1722 – a 12-year-old Louis XV returned to Versailles.
+Seven years later – in 1722 – a twelve-year-old Louis XV returned to Versailles.

-Since he felt uncomfortable in massive rooms, King Louis XV contributed to building a lot of small chambers and private rooms in the Versailles Palace.
+Since he felt uncomfortable in massive rooms, King Louis XV built many small chambers and private rooms in the Versailles Palace.

-While this King added a lot of buildings to the Palace of Versailles, he didn’t stay there as much as his grandfather did.
+While this King added many buildings to the Palace of Versailles, he didn’t stay there as much as his grandfather did.

 Palace of Versailles gets its last King

-After Louis XV death, his son Louis, Dauphin of France didn’t become the King.
-He had a fall out with his father and hence was sidelined.
+After Louis XV’s death, his son Louis, Dauphin of France, didn’t become the King.
+He had a fall out with his father and hence got sidelined.

 The dying King had decreed that his grandson Louis XVI should become the next King of France.

 He continued the legacy of his predecessors by adding on to the Palace of Versailles.
-Most of his additions were to the inside the Versailles Palace.
+Most of his additions were inside the Versailles Palace.

-Because of the costly maintenance of Palace of Versailles, and the wars France was fighting, the King didn’t have much money for the people of France.
+Because of the costly maintenance of the Palace of Versailles and France’s wars, the King didn’t have much money for his countrymen.

-Louis XVI would go on to be the last King to preside over matters from the Palace of Versailles.
+Louis XVI would be the last King to preside over matters from the Palace of Versailles.

 Attack on Palace of Versailles changed the history of France

-Poverty amongst the French commoners, the high taxes imposed on them and Marie Antoinette’s extravagant expenses were all making the French angry.
+Poverty amongst the French commoners, the high taxes imposed on them, and Marie Antoinette’s extravagant expenses made the French angry.

-5 October 1789 was a defining moment in Palace of Versailles history.
-Thousands of women started gathering in a marketplace of Paris.
+5 October 1789 was a defining moment in the history of the Palace of Versailles.

-They then ransacked the armory of Paris for weapons and marched towards the Palace of Versailles.
+Thousands of women gathered in Paris’ marketplace, ransacked the armory, and then marched towards the Palace of Versailles.

-Eventually, the King and the Queen will be beheaded and their kids dumped in prison.
+They then beheaded the King and the Queen and sent their kids to prison.

-Thus, ending the 100-yearlong dominance of Palace of Versailles on the history of France.
+Thus, ending the 100-yearlong dominance of the Palace of Versailles on the history of France.